mehulagg/gitlab/doc/user/application_security/dast/browserker.md

 The coverage/scan time trade-off can be managed by the user with the following measures:

-- Limiting the number of actions executed by the browser.
+- Limiting the number of actions executed by the browser with the [variable](available-variables) `DAST_BROWSERKER_MAX_ACTIONS`.
 The default is `10,000`.
-- Limiting the page depth that Browserker will check coverage on.
+- Limiting the page depth that Browserker will check coverage on with the [variable](available-variables) `DAST_BROWSERKER_MAX_DEPTH`.
 Browserker uses a breadth-first search strategy, so pages with smaller depth are crawled first.
 The default is `10`.
-- Vertically scaling the runner and using a higher number of browsers.
+- Vertically scaling the runner and using a higher number of browsers with [variable](available-variables) `DAST_BROWSERKER_NUMBER_OF_BROWSERS`.
 The default is `3`.

 ## AJAX Crawler